marcia-leao/improvado-marketing-assignment/README.md

 ### Data Model Lineage

+The core transformation logic for this project is contained in a single dbt model, which unions and cleans the source data.
+The final, unified data model can be found at: `models/marts/marketing/rpt_marketing_all_channels.sql`.

 This graph shows how the raw source data is transformed into the final unified model used by the dashboard.

 ![dbt Lineage Graph](images/dbt_document.png)